 This was a very stubborn monster who didn’t listen very well, because in the next minute I had turned the car around and we were on our way home.
 Yes, I am a mom who does what she says.

 That was up until recently.
 To say that things have been a little crazy and stressful would be an understatement.
 Things over the past few months have been life-changing.
 I have been spread a little thin trying to juggle the kids’ schedules, deadlines for work, my dad’s ailing health and the daily life things that have to be taken care of.
 There have been times in the past few months where the kids have been telling me something while my mind has been somewhere else.
 Suddenly, I’m starting to realize that I am not the mom who follows through anymore.

-As the story goes, or so I have been told by four eyewitnesses who are all younger than 13 and in cahoots with one another, one night back in June, my 7-year-old Finn asked me if I would sign him up to play tackle football this year.
+As the story goes, or so I have been told by four eyewitnesses who are all younger than 13 and in cahoots with one another, one night back in the summer, my 7-year-old Finn asked me if I would sign him up to play tackle football this year.
 Apparently, I told him I would.
-Fast forward to the end of August, when it is time for city football sign-ups and I sign Finn up to play flag football... the same sport he has played for the past two years.
+Fast forward to the time for city football sign-ups and I sign Finn up to play flag football… the same sport he has played for the past two years.
 A few days later, I got a call from the coach with the practice schedule.

 Knowing how much Finn has enjoyed playing flag football in the past, I excitedly call him down to the kitchen to tell him the good news.

 “Guess what, Finn?”
 I enthusiastically chirped.
 “You are playing for the Dolphins, and your first practice is Tuesday.”